 Palliative care is defined by the World Health Organization (WHO) as “…an approach which improves the quality of life of patients and their families facing life-threatening illness, through the prevention, assessment and treatment of pain and other physical, psycho-social and spiritual problems”.

-Palliative care is generally underpinned by the following principles:
+This particular care process is generally underpinned by the following principles:

 - A focus on quality of life, including good symptom control